github/codeql/docs/codeql/codeql-workshops/README.md

 content should cover at least these items:
 1. A high-level problem description
 2. The specific parts of the original source code to be analyzed
-3. descriptions of the codeql predicates / classes developed
+3. Descriptions of the CodeQL predicates/classes developed
 4. a description of the final query